M.E. LaZerte High School: Provincial championships

-Racism incident controversy
+Racist photo controversy

 A student-taken photo of students in M.E.
 LaZerte was posted with a racist caption on Snapchat on 11 February 2016.
 The student who posted the original Snapchat picture was expelled from the school.

 The posting had been denounced on Twitter by another student at the school, who was then suspended for two days for having included the picture and its offensive caption.
-This student's lawyer successfully appealed to have the two-day suspension rescinded and removed from the student's permanent record, as "an unreasonable and gross overreaction".
+This student's lawyer successfully appealed to have the two-day suspension rescinded and removed from the student's permanent record, as "an unreasonable and gross overreaction."